 Determine the square footage of your garage by multiplying the width and length of your garage.
 A car parking area that can accommodate two vehicles is approximately500 square feet.

 Once you get these measurements, get a heater that has a slightly higher BTU than your garage measurements require.
 This will cater to possible heat loss due to inadequate insulation and other such factors.
 All heating units have an indication of the square footage they can heat.

 The 12 Best Way To Heat a Garage

 You should note though that if your garage is completely insulated or unfinished, you will need a much powerful heater since the loss of heat is quite considerable.
 You should also consider insulating your garage walls, door, and windows to preserve as much heat as possible.

 With that in mind, let’s now know more about the best ways to heat your garage.
 There are several mechanisms you can put in place to ensure that your garage stays warm throughout the year.
 Some of these methods are;

 1. Use an Electric Space Heater

 One of the ways that you can heat your garage is by using an electric space heater.
 There are various types of space heaters all with different capabilities.
 Most portable garage space heaters are too small to provide adequate heating to the entire garage.
 However, they will save you on installation costs and are very ideal to heat up your working space.
-Therefore, if you want to keep the cold at bay, it is advisable to go for the ceiling mounted heaters.
+Therefore, if you want to keep the cold at bay, it is advisable to go for ceiling-mounted heaters.
 They are usually larger but provide more warmth.
 You can also mount them on the wall.
-Most of the mounted garage space heaters scone with additional safety measures like auto shutoff to avoid overheating thus they are a safer option.
+Most of the mounted garage space heaters are scone with additional safety measures like auto-shutoff to avoid overheating thus they are a safer option.

-However, one drawback with ceiling mounted heaters is that their warmth might not reach to the floor.
-To solve this issue, you can use some floor heating technology like baseboard heater.
+However, one drawback with ceiling-mounted heaters is that their warmth might not reach the floor.
+To solve this issue, you can use some floor heating technology like a baseboard heater.